gpadolina/DeepLearning-notes/DeepLearning/Advanced deep-learning best practices.md

 In this setup, the two input sentences are interchangeable, because semantic similarity is a symmetrical relationship: the similarity of A to B is identical to the similarity of B to A. For this reason, it wouldn't make sense to learn two independent models for processing each input sentence.
 Rather, you want to process both with a single *LSTM* layer.
 The representations of this *LSTM* layer (its weights) are learned based on both inputs simultaneously.
 This is what we call a *Siamese LSTM* model or a *shared LSTM.*

+Naturally, a layer instance may be used more than once - it can be called arbitrarily many times, reusing the same set of weights every time.
+## Inspecting and monitoring deep-learning models using Keras callbacks and TensorBoard